-If you’ve already read our article about how to prevent room theft while travelling, you should fully understand the importance of carrying your own room padlock when travelling.
+If you’ve already read our article on how to prevent room theft while travelling, you should fully understand the importance of carrying your own room padlock when travelling.

 In other words, you can't be sure that you're the only person that has the means to open that padlock.

-The trouble is, when you start looking into purchasing a padlock, the task of choosing one can be completely overwhelming.
+The trouble is, when you start looking into purchasing a room padlock for travel, the task of choosing one can be completely overwhelming.
 There are so many different designs, shapes, sizes, materials and other variables, which make the entire matter so confusing.

 And what exactly should you be looking for in a padlock that's suitable for travel?
 The requirements for a travel padlock are different to those for a padlock designed for securing a warehouse or a garden shed for example.

 Don’t worry, we’ve got you covered with this article.
 We'll discuss all the factors that you need to consider when choosing the right padlock for travelling with and by the end of the article, our aim is that you’ll be well enough informed to be able to choose a padlock on your own.

 Before we look at all the factors you need to consider when choosing a padlock, it’s important that you understand the basic elements that comprise a typical padlock and the terminology that goes with them.